 Locations were stored as text strings.
-See the subsection below on spatial data harmonisation for more details.
+See the subsection below on spatial data harmonisation.

 Any additional information was extracted from the property descriptions and saved as a character vector.
 This very often contained valuable insights not captured in the primary fields.